HodaAzzam/HodaAzzam/README.md

 A student in Biomedical Engineering Department-Cairo university :woman_technologist: :classical_building:

-I’m currently working on AI and Fullstack Mobile Development Projects :iphone:
+I’m currently working on AI and Fullstack Mobile Development Projects :robot: :iphone:

-Enthusiast about Tech and open for collabrations 🔭
+Enthusiast about Tech and open for collabrations 🔭✨

 ## 🧰 Languages and Tools: